nsupdate-info/nsupdate.info/docs/security.rst

 Django's SECRET_KEY
 ===================

-Well, it needs to be secret, so don't just keep the value from our settings.py, but define a really secret one in your local_settings.py.
+Django's SECRET_KEY needs to be a long, random and secret string (it is usually set up by the administrator of the site).

+The builtin default settings will try to read SECRET_KEY from an environment variable of same name.
+If there is no such environment variable, the SECRET_KEY will be undefined.

+You can also define the SECRET_KEY in your local_settings.py.

+If you do not define a SECRET_KEY by one of these methods, the application will refuse to start and give you an error, that a SECRET_KEY is required.